jac307/MediaArtTutorials/MEDIAART2B06/Cameras.md

 Credits: Jessica A. Rodríguez

-AI Disclosure:
+**AI Disclosure**:
-ChatGPT is be used for editing and clarity only.
+ChatGPT is be used for **editing and clarity only**.
 All ideas, instructional decisions, and assignment constraints are authored by the me, the instructor (Jessica A. Rodriguez).
 AI is not used to generate original course content.